WasmEdge/WasmEdge/docs/book/en/src/os/android/apk.md

 The `factorial.wat` is a [handwritten WebAssembly script](https://github.com/WasmEdge/WasmEdge/blob/master/tools/wasmedge/examples/fibonacci.wat) to compute factorial numbers.
 It is compiled into WebAssembly using the [WABT tool](https://github.com/WebAssembly/wabt).

+### Build dependencies

+Android Studio and Gradle use CMake to build the C shared library.
+The [CMakeLists.txt file](https://github.com/WasmEdge/WasmEdge/blob/master/utils/android/app/lib/src/main/cpp/CMakeLists.txt) builds the WasmEdge source into Android shared library files and embeds them into the final APK application.
+In this case, there is no seperate step to install WasmEdge share libraries onto the Android device.